joshr120/CANBUS-Stepper/Getting Started/README.md

 <img width="606" height="406" alt="image" src="https://github.com/user-attachments/assets/4003c5b0-0bea-4c77-a773-f1d0a084e380" />

 Serial control is at 115200 Baud, format 8N1.
 Serial messages follow the same format as CAN packets.
 See the CAN Protocol document for more information.

+You will always still be able to use the USB serial connection as well.

 ## Custom CAN Messages